“Air-Mobile”

 It was a huge commitment, They had to train pilots, as well as personnel to maintain them, fix them, and train in how to use them, how to protect them, and just what the aircraft itself was capable of doing! and if they could provide an edge over possible enemies, but had the promise as a game changer, as did the Paratroopers of WWII, who had achieved many honors, and changed the way of war.

-The Germans had started WWII with them, and they were effective and did their job, but with very large casualties.
+The Germans started WWII with them, and they were effective and did their job, but with very large casualties.
 The British and Americans were aware of this, but they saw they had also reached their objectives.
 Hitler stopped the parachute operation after the first few battles.
 They were disciplined, elite soldiers.
-The US Army wanted their own Airborne troops, so they came into being in the US Army, and they did help bring the war to an end, but mostly because of actions fighting as soldiers.
-Still doing, daylight drops followed, and large slow-moving planes were easily brought down by the anti-aircraft fire, somewhat compromised at times during WWII.
+The US Army wanted its own Airborne troops, so they came into being in the US Army, and they did help bring the war to an end, but mostly because of their actions as soldiers.
+Still doing, daylight drops followed, and large, slow-moving planes were easily brought down by the anti-aircraft fire, somewhat compromised at times during WWII.

-He had served with the 7th Infantry Division fondly called the “Hour Glass Division” " possibly serving in Korea, All insignia is in the period format for the Fatigue Shirt that would have had matching trousers.
+He had served with the 7th Infantry Division, fondly called the “Hour Glass Division," possibly serving in Korea.
+All insignia is in the period format for the Fatigue Shirt that would have had matching trousers.
 On the left shoulder, he wears the short-lived 11 Airborne Patch.
 So the uniform depicts a particular point in time, while the helicopter was being tested and tactics were being developed.
-These tactics lead right into the Vietnam Conflict as we know it in the US.
+These tactics led right into the Vietnam Conflict as we know it in the US.
 These tactics would get dialed in, and the pilots learn to be able to do amazing things, often under direct incoming fire.

 Sergeant, Crew Chief, 7th Cavalry Regiment, “Garry Owen”, 1st Cav.
 Div.
 1 Piece Hot-Weather Flight Suit: